sitandr/typst-examples-book/src/basics/states/index.md

 # States & Query

-<div class="warning">This section is outdated.
-It may be still useful, but it is strongly recommended to study new context system (using the reference).</div>
+<div class="warning">This section may be not very complete and fully updated for last Typst versions.
+Any contribution is very welcome!.</div>

 Typst tries to be a _pure language_ as much as possible.